-In 1985’s Amusing Ourselves to Death, Neal Postman takes a big metaphorical shit on television.
-I mean, the concept of television, not like, live on air or something.
+In 1985’s Amusing Ourselves to Death, Neal Postman takes a big shit on television.
+Metphorically, I mean, like the concept of television, not live on air or something.
 We have transitioned, he argues, from an “age of typography” to the “age of television,” and consequently our ability to deeply engage with and discuss meaningful ideas has withered.
 Our discourse and intellects are suffocating under the weight of amusements, simple pleasures, and gauche televised spectacles, he says.
 But I’m not sure he’s right.

 In “the age of typography,” information was disseminated primarily as books, pamphlets, essays, or other long-form writing.
 This mode of discourse, Postman says, encouraged deeper, more intellectually rigorous engagement with ideas, influencing how we thought and communicated.
 For example, in the 19th century, the American populace probably had a higher literacy rate than now; even advertising was text-based and slogan-free.
 Such was our attention span and engagement that listening to Lincoln and Douglas debate for hours at a time was no big deal.